 You might have seen a decrease in your Facebook Page’s organic reach.

 Many artists are coming to me and asking, “Am I wasting my time on Facebook?”

 I understand the frustration.

-It seems that once you start to gain traction on Facebook, they implement a change that affects your strategy.
+Once you start to gain traction on Facebook, they seem to implement a change that affects your strategy.

 In the past, posting several times a day was a strategy that worked well.

 Today it is recommended to post less but provide high-quality content.